PySimpleGUI/PySimpleGUI/docs/cookbook.md

     "Print" to any Multiline Element in any of your windows.

-    cprint in a really handy way to "print" to any multiline element in any one of your windows.
+    cprint in a handy way to "print" to any multiline element in any one of your windows.
     There is an initial call - cprint_set_output_destination, where you set the output window and the key for the Multiline Element.

     There are FOUR different ways to indicate the color, from verbose to the most minimal are:
     1. Specify text_color and background_color in the cprint call
-    2. Specify t, b paramters when calling cprint
+    2. Specify t, b parameters when calling cprint
     3. Specify c/colors parameter a tuple with (text color, background color)
     4. Specify c/colors parameter as a string "text on background"  e.g.  "white on red"